 Monitoring well MW-2 which was added to the monitoring well network in July 2007 will continue to be sampled.

-The monitoring well completion diagrams for all well proposed for sampling in the site-wide groundwater sampling program are presented in Attachment A.
+The monitoring well completion diagrams for all wells proposed for sampling in the site-wide groundwater monitoring plan are presented in Attachment A.